-- What do I need to start resin art?
+- What do I need to start making resin art?

-- What kind of resin should I buy?
+- What kind of resin should I buy for my project?

-- What kind of resin art should I start with?
+- What brand of resin should I purchase?

-We are going to answer those questions for you and set you up for a successful resin journey.
-Let's start.
+We are going to answer those questions for you and get you set up to start making gorgeous beginner resin crafts.
+This will also set you up for a successful resin journey.

 Resin Art Supplies for Beginners

-Let's start with your list of what you will need to buy to make resin art.
+Let's start with your resin supply list of epoxy resin art materials.
+These are what you will need to buy to make resin art.